 Hair growth and biotin are related closely.
 Biotin not only promotes healthy hair growth but also prevents hair dryness.
-Moreover, biotin also increases the elasticity of cortex of a hair, thereby, preventing and minimizing hair breakage.
-Therefore, biotin helps induce growth of both hair and new skin cells, and making them healthy.
-For people who are suffering from hair loss, taking extra biotin may aid their hair grow longer, healthier and thicker.
+Moreover, biotin also increases the elasticity of the cortex of the hair, thereby, preventing and minimizing hair breakage.

+Therefore, biotin helps induce the growth of both hair and new skin cells and making them healthy.
+For people who are suffering from hair loss, taking extra biotin may aid their hair to grow longer, healthier and thicker.